tomedunn/the-finished-book/_theory/encounter-multiplier.md

     <figcaption>Figure 5: Encounter multiplier for multi-target strategies that damage all enemies equally and simultaneously as a function of multi-target damage efficiency.</figcaption>
 </figure>

-Using the [Spell Damage](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#SpellDamage) table in chapter 9 of the DMG as a reference gives $$\effMT \approx 0.70$$ for spells, which translates to $$\EM \propto 1.43$$.
-Against monsters who are resistant to spell damage, or the specific damage type dealt by the PCs' spells, this changes to $$\effMT \approx 0.35$$ and $$\EM \propto 2.86$$, assuming the single target alternatives aren't effected by those same resistances.
+Using the [Spell Damage](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#SpellDamage) table in chapter 9 of the DMG as a reference gives $$\effMT \approx 0.70$$ for spells, which translates to $$\EM \approx 1.43$$.
+Against monsters who are resistant to spell damage, or the specific damage type dealt by the PCs' spells, this changes to $$\effMT \approx 0.35$$ and $$\EM \approx 2.86$$, assuming the single target alternatives aren't effected by those same resistances.

 # Mixed strategies